Asturica Augusta: The arrival of Rome

-The first contact of Rome with the northwest peninsular took place in the 2nd century B.C. with the expedition of Decimus Junius Brutus Gallicus in 138.
-C., and in the first century B.C. with those of Publius Licinius Crassus and Julius Caesar.
+The first contact of Rome with the northwest peninsular took place in the 2nd century BC with the expedition of Decimus Junius Brutus Gallicus in 138.
+C., and in the first century BC with those of Publius Licinius Crassus and Julius Caesar.
 C. After the integration of the Vacceans and Celtiberians into the Republic, only the coastal strip at the foot of the Cantabrian, where the Cantabrians and Asturians were located, remained unconquered.
-At the end of the 1st century B.C., the war episode took place, after which the whole northwest was subdued.
+At the end of the 1st century BC, the war episode took place, after which the whole northwest was subdued.
 This was part of Augustus' political program; after coming to power, he carried out a reform of the army, entrusting it with the protection of the borders, which were delimited through various campaigns, and in this context the action of Rome in the northwest peninsular took place.
 The conflict was described by various classical sources, such as Florus, Orosius, and Dion Cassius, and among its causes were strategic, the personal prestige of the emperor, and economic ones.

-The first Roman intervention took place in 29 B.C., led by Titus Statilius Taurus, which was followed by others in the following two years, until 26 when Augustus arrived in person.
+The first Roman intervention took place in 29 BC, led by Titus Statilius Taurus, which was followed by others in the following two years, until 26 when Augustus arrived in person.
 The military troops that participated belonged to the Legio I Augusta, II Augusta, IV Macedonica, V Alaudae, VI Victrix, IX Hispana, and X Gemina.
 In total, adding legionaries and auxiliary corps, there were about 77,000–80,000 men.

-In 26 B.C. the Bellum Cantabricum began, with Segisamo as a base camp.
+In 26 BC the Bellum Cantabricum began, with Segisamo as a base camp.
 In the eastern zone, the Romans followed the course of the Pisuerga and subdued Vellica (Monte Cildá); they continued towards the north, up to Aracillum and Mons Vindius, where the Cantabrians had taken refuge, and there they defeated them.
 In the western zone, under the orders of Publius Carisius, they took Lancia and later they went to the west, where the confrontation of Mons Medullius took place, which meant the defeat of the Asturians.
-Finally, in 19 B.C.
-Marcus Vipsanius Agrippa arrived, who together with Silio Nerva directed the last campaign of the war, after which the dominion of the whole northwest peninsular culminated.
+Finally, in 19 BC Marcus Vipsanius Agrippa arrived, who together with Silio Nerva directed the last campaign of the war, after which the dominion of the whole northwest peninsular culminated.